Underdetermination in Classic and Modern Tests of General Relativity: Classic Tests and Non-Relativistic Gravity

 where $\tau_\mu$ and $h^{\mu\nu}$ refer to temporal and spatial metrics respectively and $v$ is an inverse of the temporal metric, in the sense that $\tau_\mu v^\mu = 1$ (note that this inverse is not unique; likewise, the inverse of $h^{\mu\nu}$ is not unique).
 Formally, \eqref{eq:TTNCconnection} seems very similar to the NCT connection when written in components.
-However, the NCT connection has zero torsion, i.e.\ $\partial_{[\mu} \tau_{\lambda]} = 0$.
-Without imposing this condition by fiat, the connection described in \eqref{eq:TTNCconnection} naturally has torsion.
-Indeed different versions of Newton-Cartan geometries can be categorized by different torsion conditions; NCTII uses the `twistless torsional' condition $\tau_{[\mu}\partial_\nu \tau_{\rho]}= 0$, which allows for torsion, but ensures that the spacetime admits of a foliation into equal time slices \parencite{Obers}.\footnote{The classification of Newton-Cartan geometries by torsion conditions is the following: \begin{description} \item[Newton-Cartan geometry] No torsion, i.e.~$\partial_{[\mu} \tau_{\nu]} = 0$. \item[Twistless torsional Newton-Cartan geometry] $\tau_{[\mu}\partial_\nu \tau_{\rho]}= 0$. \item[Torsional Newton-Cartan geometry] No constraints on $\tau$. \end{description} } The projective structure $\mathcal{P}_{NCTII}$ is then defined by this twistless, torsional connection (see \parencite{Obers} for a detailed discussion of geodesics in NCTII).
+However, the NCT connection has zero torsion, i.e.\ $\partial_{[\mu} \tau_{\lambda]} = 0$.\footnote{Technically, torsion vanishing does not automatically follow from assuming a closed temporal metric $dt=0$.
+The modern way of thinking about Newton-Cartan theory is as a gauge theory of the Bargmann algebra.
+Consequently, the general expression for torsion in terms of the exterior derivatives of the gauge field can be found in e.g.\ \textcite{Read:2018ogw, Hartong:2015zia, Bergshoeff:2014uea}, where one sees that imposing $dt=0$ alone does not kill all the torsional degrees of freedom as it is also possible to have spatial and mass torsion.
+However, the form of the connection has already eliminated these other degrees of freedom, so imposing $dt=0$ on this connection kills the remaining torsional degrees of freedom.} Without imposing this condition by fiat, the connection described in \eqref{eq:TTNCconnection} naturally has torsion.
+Indeed different versions of Newton-Cartan geometries can be categorized by different torsion conditions; NCTII uses the `twistless torsional' condition $\tau_{[\mu}\partial_\nu \tau_{\rho]}= 0$, which allows for torsion, but ensures that the spacetime admits of a foliation into equal time slices \parencite{Obers}.\footnote{The classification of Newton-Cartan geometries by torsion conditions is the following: \begin{description} \item[Newton-Cartan geometry] No torsion, i.e.~$\partial_{[\mu} \tau_{\nu]} = 0$. \item[Twistless torsional Newton-Cartan geometry] $\tau_{[\mu}\partial_\nu \tau_{\rho]}= 0$. \item[Torsional Newton-Cartan geometry] No constraints on $\tau$. \end{description} } The projective structure $\mathcal{P}_{\text{NCTII}}$ is then defined by this twistless, torsional connection (see \textcite{Obers} for a detailed discussion of geodesics in NCTII).